How does the Earth's atmosphere protect living organisms from har... | Channels for Pearson+

 Multiple Choice

-How does the Earth's atmosphere protect living organisms from harmful ultraviolet (UV) radiation?
+How does the Earth's atmosphere protect living organisms from harmful ultraviolet (UV) rays in sunlight?

 A